APJansen/QNMspectral/README.md

 2. Now go to the ‘package’ folder and copy the ‘QNMspectral’ folder located there.

-3. Paste this folder into your Mathematica user base directory.
+3. Paste this folder into the folder 'Applications' located in the Mathematica user base directory.
-   To find the location of this directory, open a Mathematica notebook and evaluate ‘$UserBaseDirectory’
+   To find the location of this user base directory, open a Mathematica notebook and evaluate ‘$UserBaseDirectory’

 ### Loading

 The package is now installed.
 To use it in a notebook of your own, you first have to load it, by evaluating:
-Needs[“QNMspectral`”]
+Needs["QNMspectral`"] (you may have to retype the quotation marks)

 ### Using